albinstman/blog/_posts/2024-04-07-tensors-in-qm.md

 Just by combining two independent states, <em>spin</em> and <em>color</em> of a particle, in a way that probabilities are calculated properly, we arrive that the new state must be a **tensor** product of the other two states.

 How exciting!

+>For state spaces with a continuum of values such as the postition of a partice we have an infinite number of possible states instead of a finite number.
+The process of combining infinite dimensional state spaces is the same as in the discrete case using the tensor product.
+However, when taking the tensor product of infinite spaces it may (suprisingly) introduce holes that break the continuum, similair to the rational numbers.
+So when working with infinite spaces one needs to consider the completion of the tensor product.

+For more information see [Tensor product of Hilbert Spaces](https://en.wikipedia.org/wiki/Tensor_product_of_Hilbert_spaces).